Gray's Papaya: Menu

-Gray's Papaya is famous for its inexpensive (once sold for 50 cents, as of 2025, sells for $3.25), high-quality hot dogs.
+Gray's Papaya is famous for its inexpensive (once sold for 50 cents, as of 2026, sells for $3.45), high-quality hot dogs.
 The "papaya" in the name refers to the papaya fruit drink sold at the establishment.
 They also sell orange, grape, piña colada, coconut champagne (non-alcoholic), and banana daiquiri (non-alcoholic) fruit drinks.
-They also sell a variety of sodas.
+They sell a variety of sodas.

 The franchise has natural skinned franks.
 Gray's Papaya hot dogs are considered among the best in New York City.